Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 How did you feel about the language barrier during your trip?

 Initially, I felt quite overwhelmed by the language barrier.
 It was frustrating not being able to communicate easily.
-However, as I started using Google Translate and picked up a few phrases, I felt more confident and it became a fun challenge to navigate the situation.
+However, as I learned some basic phrases and used translation apps, I became more confident and started to enjoy the experience despite the challenges.

 What strategies did you use to communicate with locals?